Cash flow has been a growing cause for concern within the sector for a number of years.

-The fund is currently open to applications and will remain open on a rolling call basis.
-For further details on the fund and to apply, please visit Coronavirus Community Fund page.
+The fund is currently open to applications.
+For further details on the fund and to apply, please visit Community Arts, Culture and Heritage Fund page.

 National Lottery Awards for All Northern Ireland

 The programme provides funding between £300 and £10,000, and is currently accepting applications from voluntary and community organisations in Northern Ireland.
 For eligibility criteria please visit the National Lottery Awards for All Northern Ireland website.

 The Scottish Government has announced several initiatives to support communities affected by COVID-19.
 These include: